arunrgbiz/bit/README.md

 # bit
 Started on Aug 3rd 2015

-Main Theme
+Main Theme:
 My simple version control for Organizing notes and references

 Using Python 3.4.x

-Project Overview
+Project Overview:
 Purpose: I needed a simple set of commands to organize my Files, Tag them, and search them.
-I would like to maintain the meta information along with the files, and viewer - rather an excel file.
+I would like to maintain the meta information along with the files, and viewer - rather than in an excel file.

 The Project will use limited commands and options to focus on the tasks which I have like